RanjithDevaraj54/RanjithDevaraj54.github.io/README.md

 :o:In the Last level use must press **R-KEY** to restart the game

-:trophy: You can play the game in the https://ranjithdevaraj54.github.io/ which is hosted by me in the github environment :trophy:
+:trophy:You can play the game in the https://ranjithdevaraj54.github.io/ which is hosted by me in the github environment:trophy:

 :bangbang: And comment the things you experienced both :heavy_plus_sign: and :heavy_minus_sign: comments are always welcome :bangbang: